norseghost/norseghost.github.io/_posts/2019-11-18-the-toll-of-emotion-work.md

 Yet we expect of ourselves, both personally and collectively, to be able to let this, too, to pass.
 And when all is said and done, to turn the other cheek; maybe even offer a hug and comforting words.

-In short; as Hochshild[^Hochschild] described in 1979: Our emotional labor — the suppression of unwanted feeling; or the evocation of desired feeling — has been commoditized, as we trade it on the labor market.
+In short; as Hochschild[^Hochschild] described in 1979: Our emotional labor — the suppression of unwanted feeling; or the evocation of desired feeling — has been commoditized, as we trade it on the labor market.

 Whichever action we chose (in this context, even *In*action is an action), it is incumbent on us to reflect on and consider them.
 Could this be optimized?
 Could a similar conflict be avoided in the future by choosing different interventions?